 Create Exclusive Offers

 Who does not love discounts or freebies?
 If you want to engage with customers, you need to give them something they will value.
 It could be in the form of a discount, an exclusive offer, or even a freebie.
 It all depends on your service or product.
-Let’s say you are selling apparel; then you can give a 10% discount to your customers if they sign up for your newsletter.
+Let’s say you are selling apparel; then you can give a 10% discount to your shoppers if they sign up for your newsletter.

+Discounts and exclusive offers have a magical effect on people.
 But giving discounts is not the only way to create exclusive offers.
-You can also give your customers early access to new products or services or invite them to events related to your business.
-This way, they will feel special and appreciated and will be more likely to continue doing business with you.
+You can also give your buyers early access to new products or services or invite them to events related to your business.

 Capture Customer Attention With Visual Content (Videos or Podcasts)